FrancisBanville/ms_interpreting_probabilities/README.md

 Local ecological networks and metawebs, like any type of networks, are made of nodes and edges that can be represented at different levels of organization and precision.
-The basic unit of food webs and other ecological networks are individuals that interact with each others (e.g., by predation,
+The basic unit of food webs and other ecological networks are individuals that interact with each other (e.g., by predation,
 @Elton2001Animal), forming individual-based networks.
-The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent nodes at broader taxonomic scales, which impacts our interpretation of the properties and behaviour of these systems [@Guimaraes2020Structurea].
+The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent nodes at broader taxonomic scales, which impacts our interpretation of the properties and behavior of these systems [@Guimaraes2020Structurea].
 Moreover, edges linking these nodes can describe a variety of interaction measures.
 Ecologists have traditionally represented interactions as binary objects that were considered realized after observing at least one individual from group $i$ interact with at least another individual from group $j$.
-Boolean interactions are actually the result of a Bernoulli process $A_{i,j} \sim {\rm Bernoulli}(p_{i,j})$, with $p_{i,j}$ being the probability of interaction that characterizes our limited knowledge of interactions and their intrinsic spatiotemporal variability.
-Depending on the type of networks (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $p_{i,j}$ are inextricably linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob).
-In this probabilistic network representation in which $p_{i,j}$ are edge values, the only two possible outcomes are the presence ($A_{i,j} = 1$) or absence ($A_{i,j} = 0$) of an interaction between each pair of nodes.
-Observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $p_{i,j}$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enable the realization of their interaction in space and time.
+Boolean interactions are actually the result of a Bernoulli process $A_{i,j} \sim {\rm Bernoulli}(P_{i,j})$, with $P_{i,j}$ being the probability of interaction that characterizes our limited knowledge of interactions and their intrinsic spatiotemporal variability.
+Depending on the type of networks (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P_{i,j}$ can be linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob).
+In these probabilistic network representations in which $P_{i,j}$ are edge values, the only two possible outcomes are the presence ($A_{i,j} = 1$) or absence ($A_{i,j} = 0$) of an interaction between each pair of nodes.
+Observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of
+$P_{i,j}$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enable the realization of their interaction in space and time.

 Even though binary networks constitute a highly valuable source of ecological information [@Pascual2006Ecologicala], they overlook important factors regarding